 - Slice your fresh basil leaves and leave some whole for garnish.

-- Carefully line up you mozzarella, tomato and avocado on the bed or arugula.
+- Carefully line up your mozzarella, tomato, and avocado on the bed or arugula.

-- Drizzle with balsamic glaze and finish with sea salt and fresh cracked pepper.
+- Drizzle with balsamic glaze and finish with sea salt and fresh cracked black pepper.

 How do I pit an avocado?

 If you aren't familiar with cutting fresh avocado, they do have a pit!
 Take a large sharp knife and cut it length-wise around the pit.
 You should be able to carefully pull it apart.
 To get out of the pit use your knife and very carefully use a firm chop to secure the pit on the knife.
 Wiggle it back and forth until it comes out.
 Use a spoon to remove the avocado from the skin.